JonayedMohiuddin/Floating-Point-Adder/README.md

 Contributions are welcome!
 Feel free to submit issues, pull requests, or suggestions to enhance the functionality of this project.

 ## License
-This project is open-source and licensed under [MIT License].
+This project is open-source and licensed under [MIT License](https://github.com/JonayedMohiuddin/Floating-Point-Adder/blob/main/LICENSE).

 ---